NicoVogel/dhbw_lalr_parser/README.md

     - \# if you use ubuntu add *sudo* before the following command
     - docker-compose up

 2. clone the repo and start the node server from your host machine.
-Of cource, you need to have node installed for that.
+Of course, you need to have node installed for that.
 Use the following commands to run the sample code:
     - git clone https://github.com/nicovogel/dhbw_lalr_parser
     - cd ./dhbw_lalr_parser/node
     - node app.js